LMH Health experiencing telephone issues | Learn More

 COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Medical Marijuana
+Home > Be Healthy > Health Library > Medical Marijuana

 Marijuana is a drug that is made up of the leaves, flowers, and buds of the hemp plant Cannabis sativa.
 Medical marijuana is the use of this drug to help treat symptoms like pain, muscle stiffness (spasticity), nausea, and lack of appetite.
 It may be used by people who have conditions like cancer, AIDS, or multiple sclerosis.